L2-Lagrange/Simple-LM1875-sound-system/README.md

 I was then able to attach the power stage to the heat sink and test it.
 This is also a great example of the power amplifier being used with a completey different input source.

+<p align="center"><strong>LM1875 Single Supply Inverting Amplifier (not BTL)</strong></p>

+When building this system for the first time it helps to build a simple version of the power stage.
+The design below is an LM1875 inverting power stage I designed.
+The output capacitor is very important in this design, but it should be removed for BTL.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_Inverting.png" width="600"><br>